World Mission Society Church of God: Cult specialists

 Rick Alan Ross, cult specialist and deprogrammer describes the WMSCOG as "a very intense group… similar to the Unification Church [of] Sun Myung Moon—the Moonies", comparing WMSCOG indoctrination methods to those of the Unification Church.
 He states that the WMSCOG has driven members into bankruptcies due to excessive donations, and claims that some have lost their jobs to excessive demands by the group and associated sleep deprivation.
 Ross says that members often are sent to group housing and shared apartments, becoming isolated and alienated from family and friends, even spouses and adult children.
 Ross notes the group, which recruits members on university campuses, at malls and other shopping sites, has no meaningful accountability for leadership—a "dictatorship in Korea"—nor for the millions in revenue it receives.

 Steven Hassan, an author and mental health counselor who specializes in cults, described the experiences of Yale students exposed to the group as matching those of what he calls "authoritarian" or "destructive" cults.

+In Korea and Vietnam

 South Korea

-The World Mission Society Church of God is one of many controversial and globalized grassroots Christian new religious movements that emerged in South Korea and has experienced rapid growth over the past 20 years since the 2000s.
+The World Mission Society Church of God is one of many controversial and globalized grassroots Christian new religious movements that have emerged in South Korea and have experienced rapid growth over the past 20 years since the 2000s.
 (Note: Other groups include the Good News Mission(also known as Guwonpa) and the Shincheonji Church.
 These three groups each have distinct roots and doctrines and are not connected with one another.)

 The Korean Christian community, including the National Council of Churches in Korea and the Christian Council of Korea, has "harshly criticized" the deification of Ahn Sahng-hong and Zahng Gil-jah.
 They have officially condemned the church as a blasphemous and heretical cult, opposed by various denominations.